lopezvoliver/GRACE-spherical-harmonic-analysis-R/README.md

 ./multiplycoef.R CSRcoef_DS.nc CSR.DSG300km.SH.nc C20.txt C11.txt 300	#  Replace correct C10, C11, and S11 coefficients in netCDF file, convert geoid changes to mm equivalent water height, apply a Gaussian filter (e.g. 300km radius)

+# 2. Creating the averaging kernel

-2. The second part of the process is to convert the shape file (e.g. basin, aquifer, or region of interest) into spherical harmonic coefficients:
+The second part of the process is to convert the shape file (e.g. basin, aquifer, or region of interest) into spherical harmonic coefficients:
 Assuming we are in the folder ./workspace

 ../basin2netcdf.R Saq_aquifer_shape.dat mask_saq.nc	#Creates a rasterized mask of the polygon.
 The first argument is the shape file (.shp or text file).
 The second argument is the name of the output netCDF file